 Protecting our nation and defending our country abroad will be achieved only through the service and sacrifice of the men and women of our armed forces.
 We must, therefore, put our defense dollars towards strengthening our fighting force so that our troops have the skills and equipment that they need to counter 21st century threats.
 This includes providing consistent training and resources to our special operations forces who are in charge of carrying out counter terrorism missions.
 In addition, I will continue to seek out bipartisan ways to support our troops and their families by promoting the health and stability of our armed forces.
 I have done this in the past by working with my colleagues to get better results from our military medical care and by supporting initiatives like the Post 9/11 GI Bill.

 Getting Better Results from Our Defense Dollars

 The Department of Defense’s budget accounts for more than 52 percent of our discretionary budget, more than any other federal agency.
-In Fiscal Year 2012, the Department of Defense spent $509 billion on its regular budget and $115 billion on war time operations.
+In Fiscal Year 2014, the Department of Defense (DoD) spent $496 billion on its regular budget and $85 billion on war time operations.
 Much of this expenditure is dedicated to enhancing our nation’s security and providing our troops with the state of the art weapons and resources that they need to carry out their missions.
-However, some of our defense dollars are not always spent in a cost effective manner.
-In 2012, the Government Accountability Office (GAO) released its annual assessment of the Department of Defense's major weapon systems.
+However, some of our defense dollars are not always spent in a cost-effective manner.
+In 2014, the Government Accountability Office (GAO) released its annual assessment of the Department of Defense’s major weapon systems.
 The GAO report revealed that even though between fiscal years 2012 and 2013 DoD reduced the number of programs of record from 85 to 80 there was still $12.6 billion in cost overruns during that year.
 However, 50 of the programs were able to realize cost decreases of $30.9 billion while the remaining 30 programs reported cost increases of $43.5 billion.
 This inefficient spending not only adds to our deficit and debts, but it also takes away resources from our troops fighting to defend our country from national security threats.